geelon/geelon.github.io/me/index.markdown

 functional analysis, algebraic geometry, and information theory.

 Here are some of my [reading notes](https://geelon.github.io/projects/notes) as I work on my thesis.
-I am very fortunate to be advised by [Prof. Daniel Hsu](http://www.cs.columbia.edu/~djhsu/).
+I am very grateful to be advised by [Prof. Daniel Hsu](http://www.cs.columbia.edu/~djhsu/).

 ### Research Motivation
 My curiosity stems from an odd paradox of the *curse of